bldl/emplace-spidermonkey/README.md

   </details>

-  ### Finished version of new proposal specification.
+  ### The complete new proposal specification.
-  The spec text now looks like this:
+  The spec text now looks like this, and you should have a finished implementation as well.
   ```
   1. Let M be the this value.
   2. Perform ?
 RequireInternalSlot(M, [[MapData]]).